 Therefore, these workers must contact reputed personal injury attorneys as soon as possible to help them secure a fair settlement.

 These workers need to file a personal injury claim to get a monetary award for the damages they incurred.
-They must speak to a personal injury lawyer who’ll help them determine their legal course of action.
+They must speak to a personal injury lawyer to help them determine their legal course of action.

 Plaintiffs should, therefore, contact Ehline Law at (833) LETS-SUE today to start their legal journey.